Rusticus of Narbonne

-He was ordained at Marseilles, and on October 3, 430 (or 427) was consecrated Bishop of Narbonne.
+He was ordained at Marseille, and on 3 October 430 (or 427) was consecrated Bishop of Narbonne.
 He was present at the First Council of Ephesus in 431 With all his zeal, he could not prevent the progress of the Arian heresy which the Goths were spreading abroad; there is evidence that an Arian rival bishop was established in Narbonne.

-The siege of Narbonne by the Goths in 436 and dissensions among the Catholics so disheartened him that he wrote to Pope Leo I, renouncing the bishopric, but St. Leo dissuaded him (Epistle CLXVII).
+The siege of Narbonne by the Goths in 436 and dissensions among the Catholics so disheartened him that he wrote to Pope Leo I, renouncing the bishopric, but Leo dissuaded him (Epistle CLXVII).

 Rusticus then endeavored to consolidate the Catholics.
+In 444–448, he rebuilt the church in Narbonne dedicated to Saint Genès of Arles, which had burned in 441; the lower part of the cathedral tower, however, which was once attributed to Rusticus, is now seen to be work of the 14th century.

+He was one of the twelve bishops who assembled in 449, to elect Ravennius bishop of Arles.

-In 444–448, he rebuilt the church in Narbonne dedicated to Saint Genès of Arles, which had burned in 441; in 451, he assisted at the convocation of forty-four bishops of Gaul and approved St. Leo's letter to Flavian, concerning Nestorianism; he was present also at a Council of Arles, with thirteen bishops, to decide the debate between Theodore, Bishop of Fréjus, and the Abbey of Lérins.
-He was one of the twelve bishops who assembled to elect Ravennius bishop of Arles in 449; a letter from Ravennius to Rusticus, proves the high esteem in which he was held.
-Rusticus' own letters are lost, with the exception of the one to St. Jerome and two others to St. Leo, written either in 452 or 458.
+In 451, he assisted at the convocation of forty-four bishops of Gaul and approved Leo's letter to Flavian, concerning Nestorianism.
+He was present also at a Council of Arles, held at some point between 449 and 461, with thirteen bishops, to decide the dispute between Theodore, Bishop of Fréjus, and the Abbey of Lérins. a letter from Ravennius to Rusticus, proves the high esteem in which he was held.
+Rusticus' own letters are lost, with the exception of the one to Jerome and two others to Leo, written either in 452 or 458.